samisalreadytaken/vs_library/Documentation.md

 ```
 Export the log?

-if( condition && !export ) then print the log in the console
+if( enabled && !export ) then print the log in the console
 ________________________________

 <a name="f_Logfile_prefix"></a>